 Before you attend a Tribunal hearing, it is a good idea to seek tenancy advice about how the tenancy law applies in your situation.
+Be aware that under the Act time limits may apply to lodging your application.

 Urgent and non-urgent applications